litmuschaos/litmus-docs/website/docs/litmusctl/usage-non-interactive-mode.md

 litmusctl config set-account --endpoint="" --username="" --password=""
 ```

-* To create an agent without a project
+* To create an agent without a project in a cluster mode
 >Note: If the user doesn't have any project, it will create a random project and add the agent in that random project.
 ```shell
 litmusctl create agent --agent-name="" --non-interactive